Best Narrow Car Seats & Tips for Installing Three Car Seats in One Row

 Tip #5.
 Don’t Forget to Attach the Infant Seat!

 At first glance, it may seem like it’ll be no problem to get all of your seats installed.
 The base for the infant seat might fit just fine next to big brother’s seat, but wait!
 Did you try attaching the carrier portion of the infant seat to the base?
 The carrier is significantly wider than the base, so be sure it attaches without interfering with the adjacent seats.
 Remember when I said that seats touching each other are OK?
 Be extra careful if the infant seat is touching something else because it might be keeping the infant seat from attaching securely to the base.
 Depending on your situation, this may be a reason to go straight to a convertible that fits smaller babies to avoid any chance of the infant seat not fully securing!

 Tip #6.
 Booster or Harness . . .
 Choose Wisely!

 Many people assume that moving a child into a booster seat will help in a three-across situation.
 However, booster seats aren’t necessarily more narrow than harnessed seats, and even when they are, young children need extra room next to them in order to reach the seatbelt buckle.
 If you have tight space in the back seat, it might be better to keep a booster-ready child in a harness as long as they still fit.
 Once the child needs to move to a booster seat, look for lower-profile ones that might offer more space for a child’s hand to reach in to buckle up.
 (Try them out if you can!)
-If you must use a booster seat, another option is to leave the seatbelt buckled and teach the child to slide into and out of the booster without unbuckling the belt.

 On the same theme, it might also make sense to keep a child rear-facing longer to allow more room for adjacent forward-facing seats, particularly for booster riders.
 Consider ALL of your options!